 Calvin provides cleaning supplies so students and faculty can clean surfaces and shared computers and equipment when they enter and leave classrooms.

 Specific class guidelines were communicated by faculty at the beginning of courses and are included in course syllabi.

 The COVID-19 pandemic has challenged faculty and staff to re-imagine where and how teaching and learning take place, but it does not change our commitment to rigorous Christ-centered teaching and learning.

-All courses will be designed and taught in ways that allow students who are unable to travel to campus, those who are in quarantine or isolation, or those who must shift to fully remote learning for other reasons to continue to complete the coursework.
-Faculty will be available to assist students in remote learning to ensure they understand the course expectations and resources available to them.
+All courses are designed and taught in ways that allow students who are unable to travel to campus, those who are in quarantine or isolation, or those who must shift to fully remote learning for other reasons to continue to complete the coursework.
+Faculty are available to assist students in remote learning to ensure they understand the course expectations and resources available to them.

 Policy on Recording Classes

 - Recorded lectures may not be shared with other people without the consent of the lecturer.

 - Recorded lectures may not be used in any way against the faculty member, other lecturers or students whose classroom comments are recorded as part of the class activity.